filefoxper/airma/docs/react-effect/index.md

 * variables - you can set an array as parameters for query, when the elements change, the query callback runs.
 * deps - you can set an array as dependencies, sometimes you may want to drive query callback running by the different dependencies with variables.
 * manual - set manual `true`, means you want to execute the query manually, then the deps and variables change will not affect the query callback running.
-* strategy - you can set a strategy function to make query callback running with the strategy you want, for example: `debounce`, `once`.
+* strategy - you can set a strategy function or a strategy array to make query callback running with the strategy you want, for example: `debounce`, `once`.
+If it is an array, the query follows running order from outside to inside.
+* primaryStrategy - the primaryStrategy provides final running strategies inside strategies.
+If you want to set strategies, please use `strategy` option, this option is often setted for replacing the global primaryStrategy from `PrimaryStrategyProvider`.

 returns: